 Irrevocable - Incapable of being revoked.
 When applied to a trust, "irrevocable" means the trust cannot be changed or terminated by the settler or other parties.
 An irrevocable trust effectively removes all of the settlor's rights of ownership to the assets and the trust.

 Joint Tenancy – A legal term that is used when one or more individuals share equal rights to the same property.
 Joint tenancy is a term that is commonly used in the context of real estate.
 A joint tenancy is defined by “four unities”--(1) unity of interest; (2) unity of title; (3) unity of possession; (4) unity of time.
 All four must be present in a joint tenancy.
 In some states, the phrase "joint tenancy" includes within its meaning a right of survivorship.
-In other states, the magic words "with right of survivorship" must be used in order to grant rights of survivorship among the joint tenants.
-Survivorship in joint tenancy has been abolished in Tennessee.
+In other states, such as Arizona and Tennessee, the magic words "with right of survivorship" must be used in order to grant rights of survivorship among the joint tenants.

 Living Will – A document that specifies in advance how a person wants medical treatment to be administered if they are permanently unconscious or terminally ill and therefore unable to express their wishes.
 A living will can cover topics such as whether or not you wish to be resuscitated if you stop breathing or your heart stops, whether you wish to remain on life support if you are unconscious and not expected to recover from an accident or illness, and whether or not you wish to be given intravenous fluids and tube feeding if you are unable to eat or drink on your own.